 Regulation 45 of the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (SI 2017/692) sets the registration perimeter.
 Three broad classes fall within scope.

 Class 1: taxable relevant trusts.
 Any UK trust whose trustees are liable for UK income tax, capital gains tax, inheritance tax, stamp duty land tax, or stamp duty reserve tax.
-This is the headline category for landlord-trust planning because rental-property trustees pay income tax on the rental profit and CGT on disposals.
-The Singh trust falls here from day one because the rental income from the three BTL properties flowed to the trustees from 1 March 2026.
+This is the headline category for a landlord trust, because rental-property trustees pay income tax on the rental profit and CGT on disposals.
+The Singh trust falls here from day one, because the rental income from the three BTL properties flowed to the trustees from 1 March 2026.
+If your trust receives rent, assume you are in this class.

 Class 2: non-taxable UK express trusts.
 Added by the Fifth Money Laundering Directive transposition with effect from 6 October 2020.
 An express trust is one created deliberately by a settlor (typically by written declaration of trust or under a will), as distinct from a constructive or resulting trust that arises by operation of law.
-Most landlord-trust planning works through express trusts because the settlor deliberately creates the structure; the non-taxable category catches the small minority of express trusts that have no current UK tax liability but still require registration.
-Schedule 3A exclusions (see below) carve out a narrow list of trust types.
+Almost every landlord trust is an express trust, because the settlor deliberately creates the structure; this non-taxable category catches the small minority that have no current UK tax liability but still have to register.
+The Schedule 3A exclusions, set out below, carve out a narrow list of trust types.

 Class 3: non-UK trusts touching the UK.
-Non-UK-resident trusts must register where (a) they acquire UK land (residential or commercial), regardless of trustee residence, for post-1 October 2017 acquisitions, or (b) they have at least one UK-resident trustee while entering a UK business relationship.
-For landlord-trust planning, an offshore trust holding UK rental property is in this class from the date of acquisition; a UK-trustee-led offshore trust dealing with a UK letting agent or accountancy firm is in this class from the date of that business relationship.
+A non-UK-resident trust must register where (a) it acquires UK land (residential or commercial), regardless of trustee residence, for post-1 October 2017 acquisitions, or (b) it has at least one UK-resident trustee while entering a UK business relationship.
+So an offshore trust holding your UK rental property is in this class from the date of acquisition, and a UK-trustee-led offshore trust dealing with a UK letting agent or accountancy firm is in this class from the date of that business relationship.

 The HMRC manual sets the operational detail at TRSM23020 (registrable trusts under reg 45) and TRSM24000 (non-UK trusts under the UK-land-acquisition route).
 Both manual pages have been updated for the 5MLD overlay and for the post-2022 non-taxable trust rollout.